rust-lang/hashbrown/README.md

 ## Performance

-Compared to the previous HashDoS-resistant implementation of `std::collections::HashMap` (Rust 1.35).
+Compared to the previous implementation of `std::collections::HashMap` (Rust 1.35).

 With the hashbrown default AHash hasher (not HashDoS-resistant):